foundersandcoders/coursebook/src/learn/react/index.md

 ## Side effects

 So far we've seen how React keeps your UI in sync with your data.
 Your components describe the UI using JSX and React updates the DOM as required.
-However apps sometimes your app needs to sync with something else, like fetching from an API or setting up a timer.
+However apps sometimes need to sync with something else, like fetching from an API or setting up a timer.

 These are known as "side effects", and they can't be represented with JSX.
 This means we need a different way to ensure our side effects stay in sync just like our UI.